RVCC-IDMX/about-me-ericbooth906/README.md

 # Citations for Hobbies Section
+I used some photos (of me) to illustrate my hobbies.
+Credit to [W3Schools](https://www.w3schools.com/css/tryit.asp?filename=trycss_image_gallery_responsive) for the coding help on this.
+This site is an invaluable resources for the beginning coder.

 * Andrew Denning, Deep Play?
 Video Games and the Historical Imaginary, The American Historical Review, Volume 126, Issue 1, March 2021, Pages 180–198, https://doi.org/10.1093/ahr/rhab002.

 # Variable Fonts Blog Article